Leave the chilli on the table and nobody gets hurts

 Bean chilli and brown rice

 It was this labeling that drew my FGV eye to a jar of medium spiced chilli sauce.
 This rich chilli features tomatoes, onion, kidney beans and red peppers.
 I’m not a massive fan of spice so this chilli was perfect for me.
 It has just the right amount of kick for spice novices.
-I added an extra tin of beans and some shredded greens before serving the chilli inĀ bowl nestled beside brown rice.
+I added an extra tin of beans and some shredded greens before serving the chilli in bowl nestled beside brown rice.

 Vegan chilli (or chili for my US readers) can be a reality and you don’t even have to eat a hallucinogenic Guatemalan pepper or go on a psychedelic journey with your Coyote spirit guide.

-This entry was posted in Haus of FGV, Ready with ready meals, Supermarket Bombscare, Vegan and tagged , , , , , , , , , , , , , , .
-Bookmark the permalink.
+Tags: , , , , , , , , , , , , , ,

 Leave a Reply